NixOS/rfcs/rfcs/0054-support-levels-and-tiers.md

 # Detailed design
 [design]: #detailed-design

-This RFC defines support levels for packages and the corresponding support and acceptance tiers for platforms.
+This RFC defines scopes for packages and the corresponding support and acceptance tiers for platforms.

 ## Support Level
-The *support level* of a package is a designator of its importance for nixpkgs.
+The *scope* of a package is a designator of its importance for nixpkgs.

-This RFC proposes an initial set of 4 support levels (in order of descending importance / expanding scope): `core`, `bootstrap`, `system` and `all`.
+This RFC proposes an initial set of 4 scopes (in order of descending importance): `core`, `bootstrap`, `system` and `all`.
-(Terminology: A support level to the left of another in this list is said to be 'narrower' or 'more significant' than it.
-Conversely a support level to the right of another is considered 'wider'/'broader' or 'less significant'.)
-See [below](#relationship-between-support-levels-support-tiers-and-acceptance-tiers) for the scope of each support level.
+(Terminology: A scope to the left of another in this list is said to be 'narrower' or 'more significant' than it.
+Conversely a scope to the right of another is considered 'wider'/'broader' or 'less significant'.)
+Each broader scope includes the packages of the narrower ones.
+See [below](#relationship-between-scope-support-and-acceptance) for what by each scope comprises.

-A `meta` attribute `supportlevel` which is supposed to take a value from the aforementioned enumeration is introduced for this purpose.
+A `meta` attribute `scope` which is supposed to take a value from the aforementioned enumeration is introduced for this purpose.
-A package with its `meta.supportlevel` unset is assumed to have support level `all` (in fact, setting `supportlevel` to `all` should only be done in special cases, such as for packages produced by overriding others).
+A package with its `meta.scope` unset is assumed to have scope `all` (in fact, setting `scope` to `all` should only be done in special cases, such as for packages produced by overriding others).

-Scrutiny required for packages increases with its support level, as such the support level for each package should be kept as low as possible.
+Scrutiny required for packages increases with narrower scope, as such the scope for each package should be kept as broad as possible.

 ## Platforms and support tiers
 A platform is a combination of these differentiations: